The Many Dangers of “Gender” Ideology

 We must do all we can to inform people, especially parents, about the aberrant ideology of those who want to impose the “gender” agenda on the rest of us, especially on children, the future generation.
 Otherwise, the Western world and the Judeo-Christian civilization it has built will eventually collapse and lie in ruins.

 The Denial of the Existence of a Spiritual and Immortal Soul

 Some people deny the soul’s existence and claim it’s a purely religious concept.
 This is false.
 If you read pagan philosophers Plato or Aristotle, for example, who lived about three centuries before Christ, you will see even they were convinced of the existence of an immortal soul.
 Not only that: they believed in God, the soul, and the cardinal moral virtues of prudence, justice, fortitude and temperance, just to name a few spiritual and moral tenets that are not exclusive to Christianity, Judaism or the Bible.

-Therefore whenever someone argues in favor of moral values, even if that person makes no mention of religion, he/she is immediately accused of “trying to impose his/her personal and religious beliefs on the rest of us”.
-Sometimes the accusation is even more ridiculous: “He/she is violating the separation between Church and State.”
+Therefore whenever someone argues in favor of moral values, even if that person makes no mention of religion, he or she is immediately accused of “trying to impose personal and religious beliefs on the rest of us.”
+Sometimes the accusation is even more ridiculous: “This person is violating the separation between Church and State.”
 If pagans believed these concepts, they are not exclusive to the Catholic or even faith.
 All societies on earth, from the most primal to the most elite, instinctively know that this world is not the end, that there is a God.

 We must not confuse potential function with inherent capacity.
 The latter refers to the substantial nature of the human person, which does not change and is present in every member of the human family.
 The former refers to the actual possibilities of individual persons, which vary one to another.
 But these actual possibilities in no way deny their humanity or their personhood.